The Claude custom instructions I use (and a template for yours)

 What are Claude Projects and how are they different?

 Projects are dedicated workspaces with uploaded documents Claude can access across all conversations within them.
 Your global instructions set behaviour; Projects add persistent knowledge for specific work streams.
-Available on Pro and above.
+Available on all accounts, including five projects on free plans.

 What would you change?